How much of the past matters? Using dynamic survival models for the monitoring of potassium in heart failure patients using electronic health records: Methods

 \subsection{Landmark LOCF}

-The standard conditional approach is the one more similar to what is currently done in the clinical practice.
-We can set a grid of time-points, called landmarks, in which information on potassium can be updated.
-At each landmark point, we can study the association between potassium and time of death by estimating a Cox proportional hazard model using as covariate the last potassium measurement collected before the landmark point.
+The standard conditional approach is one more similar to what is currently done in clinical practice.
+We can set a grid of time points, called landmarks, in which information on potassium can be updated.
+At each landmark point, we can study the association between potassium and time of death by estimating a Cox proportional hazard model using as a covariate the last potassium measurement collected before the landmark point.
 The dataset used for the estimation contains only patients still under observation at the landmark time.
 Moreover, only the events up to the fixed time horizon $w$ are retained, while patients experiencing the event after the horizon are censored at the horizon time.
 Let $h=\{h_1, ... ,t,..., h_l\}$ the landmark times.
-To gain efficiency and interpretability, instead of estimating different models for each landmark time, we can specify a so called ``landmark supermodel" \cite{VanHouwelingen2011}:
+To gain efficiency and interpretability, instead of estimating different models for each landmark time, we can specify a so-called ``landmark supermodel" \cite{VanHouwelingen2011}: